 - Conduct a probabilistic safety analysis study to characterise possible accident sequences and to quantify the likelihood of accidents.

 - Perform analyses on the cooling of spent nuclear fuel.

-- Contribute to the Safety Analysis Reports (SARs), showing how nuclear safety is established for the facilities (using the above analyses).
+- Contribute to the SARs that show how nuclear safety is established for the facilities (using the above analyses).

-Our methodologies, analyses and contributions to the Safety Analysis Reports (SARs) formed a critical part of SKB’s presentation of safety concepts to the regulator.
-Beyond meeting this objective, the project introduced valuable new knowledge across the organisation.
+Our methodologies, analyses and contributions to the SARs formed a critical part of SKB’s presentation of safety concepts to the Swedish Radiation Safety Authority.
+In addition, the project introduced valuable new knowledge across our client’s organisation.